gennycm/mobile-comp-project/README.md

 ### Automated Unit test cases
 For the automated unit test cases we are using Espresso.
 These can be found in the actual code.

-## Final Project Status

-At the end, we managed to complete all our minimum, expected and one of our proposed bonus functionalities.
-At the moment, Immigration feature works only for Canada.
-Also, Finding Rooms only has information for cities such as Halifax, Toronto and Vancouver.
-For future work, we would like to expand these sections such to be available everywhere in the world as the rest of the functionalities.
-We would also like to keep improving our User Interfaces and User Experience to provide a better service for the user.
-The slides presented in the class can be found [here](https://git.cs.dal.ca/metri/mobile-comp-project/blob/master/read_me_rsc/documentation/MC_Complete_Presentation.pptx).

-### Minimum Functionality

--  Welcoming  (Completed)
--  Immigration (Completed)

-### Expected Functionality

--   News (Completed)
--   Weather  (Completed)
--   Events  (Completed)
--   Cost of Living (Completed)
--   Recommended Places (Completed)
--   Finding rooms (Completed)
--   Search Functionality (Completed)

-### Bonus Functionality

--   Services (Completed)
--   Bus stops (Not Implemented)

 ## Code Examples

 **Problem 1: Access to filtered results from CostOfLivingDetailActivity Controller**